pensierinmusica/hermes-js/README.md

 export default hermes(actionsList, dispatch, [errorHandler]);
 ```

-Here’s an example of an analytics middleware.
-It simply logs every action, but it could be integrated with any third-party **analytics service**.
+This is a simple **analytics** middleware that logs every action, but could be easily integrated with any third-party analytics service.

 ```js
 // /actions/client/middleware/analytics.js